 Writing and the Certificate

-Advising.
-The instructors of writing courses and the members of the Writing Certificate Committee are available to students seeking guidance on possibilities for graduate study and careers involving writing.
+The instructors of writing courses and the members of the Writing Certificate Committee are available to students seeking guidance about graduate study and careers involving writing.

 Frequently Asked Questions:

 If you would like more information about the Writing Certificate, please consult the helpful Frequently Asked Questions page.
 For questions not answered by the FAQ, please contact the Writing Certificate Coordinator, Anne Greene (email@example.com).